hegdepavankumar/websites-a-programmer-should-visit/README.md

 ## 7. [TheNewBoston](https://goo.gl/cRjU6F)

 On thenewboston, you will find more than 4,200 videos that are followed by over a million subscribers.
-TheNewBoston is arguably the single best resource for anyone who wants to become a software developer.
+The NewBoston is arguably the single best resource for anyone who wants to become a software developer.

  The tutorials cover a range of different programming topics including developing for android and design.